Truls Möregårdh: Career

-The Swede was considered a great talent from an early age.
+Möregårdh was considered a great talent from an early age.
 He achieved his first international successes in 2016.
 Overall, he is two-time European student champion and one European youth champion.

 He finished second in 2016, 2017 and 2018.
 He also won the youth TOP 10 in 2016.
 In 2017 and 2018 he was junior vice world champion and was allowed to take part in the 2018 Summer Youth Olympic Games in Buenos Aires, where he was able to reach the quarter-finals in an individual competition.
-With the Serbian Sabina Šurjan, he reached the game for the bronze medal in the mixed competition, where they were subject to the representation of Taiwan, Su Pei-ling and Lin Yun-ju.
-While Šurjan won her singles against Su, Möregårdh Lin and Šurjan lost in doubles.
+He reached the game for the bronze medal in the mixed competition, where they were subject to the representation of Taiwan, Su Pei-ling and Lin Yun-ju.
+While Cacciamani won his singles against Su, Möregårdh and Cacciamani lost in doubles.

 With the team he reached 4th place.
 From 2018 he took part in adult tournaments with increasing frequency, notable successes being winning the bronze medal at the 2018 World Cup and the 2019 European Table Tennis Championships.
 In 2019 he became Swedish champion after beating Kristian Karlsson in the final.
-In the same year he moved from Eslövs to the Japanese club TT Saitama.
+In the same year he moved from Swedish club Eslövs AI BTK to the Japanese club TT Saitama.
 In 2021 he became Swedish champion again when he defeated Anton Källberg in the final.
+The same year he won the silver in the 2021 World Championships, losing the final against Fan Zhendong.

+As of 2023, he was playing for Lexuan Sports Group TTC in the China Table Tennis Super League.

+At the 2024 Summer Olympics, Möregårdh won the silver medal, defeating the top-ranked Wang Chuqin in the round of 32 of the Men's singles but ultimately losing the final to Fan Zhendong.
+Together with Anton Källberg and Kristian Karlsson, Möregårdh went on to win his second Olympic silver medal in the team event following a defeat against the Chinese team in the final.